sagemath/trac_to_gh/Issue 4852.md

 # Issue 4852: graph plotting using @option and @suboption

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4852

 Original creator: jason